C++23 · GPU-First · In Development · Late 2027

 Capability Profiles

-Four profiles drive every subsystem decision — rendering, simulation, streaming, audio, budgets.
-Same contract, scaled execution.
+Four profiles drive every subsystem decision.
+Same content, same contract, scaled execution.

 P0